raspberrypilearning/amazing-image-identifier/en/step_5.md

 ---
 title: Text
 ---
 This widget displays a single line of text.
-If you want to display multiple lines of text, look at the Text box widget, below.
+If you want to display multiple lines of text, look at the `Textbox` widget below.

-#### Add a Text widget
+#### Add a `Text` widget
-The code below shows you how to add a line of text to an application using guizero’s Text widget.
+The code below shows you how to add a line of text to an application using guizero’s `Text` widget.
 ```python
 from guizero import Text